 Decision Framework: Matching Your Constraint to the Right Coaching Investment

 The diagnosis is binary: is the leader the bottleneck, or is the business model the bottleneck?
-If you have strategic clarity but cannot execute, if you know what needs to happen but avoid the hard conversations, micromanage execution, or burn out trying to do everything yourself, you need executive coaching.
+If you have strategic clarity but cannot execute, if you know what needs to happen but avoid the hard conversations, micromanage execution.
+Or burn out trying to do everything yourself, you needexecutive coaching.
 If you can execute but lack a scalable model, if you are working hard but revenue is flat, margin is compressing, or growth is founder-dependent, you need business coaching.

-In my work with mid-market founders, this pattern repeats: the constraint is rarely ambiguous once you ask the right questions.
+In the work with mid-market founders, this pattern repeats: the constraint is rarely ambiguous once you ask the right questions.
 Can you delegate outcome-based accountability, or do you still assign tasks?
 Can you hold performance conversations without avoidance, or do you let underperformance compound?
 Can you make decisions in the face of ambiguity, or do you wait for perfect information?
 If the answer to any of these is no, the leader is the constraint.
 Executive coaching is the intervention.

 Now ask the business model questions.
 Do you have a repeatable customer acquisition process, or is every deal a custom negotiation?
 Do you have pricing power, or are you competing on cost?
 Do you have operational efficiency, or does revenue scale linearly with headcount?
 If the answer to any of these is no, the business model is the constraint.
 Business coaching is the intervention.